magento/knowledge-base/src/troubleshooting/known-issues-patches-attached/user-not-able-to-add-product-to-cart-if-allow-countries-is-not-selected.md

 ## Issue

-Users are not able to add products to the cart if the Allow Countries is deselected.
+Users are not able to add products to the cart if the Allow Countries is unselected.

 <ins>Steps to reproduce</ins>:

-1. Go to the Admin site.
+1. Go to the Commerce Admin site.
 1. Go to **Store** > **Configuration** > **General** > **Country Options**
-1. Deselect all the options in **Allow Countries** field.
+1. Unselect all the options in **Allow Countries** field.
 1. Click **Save Config** to save the configuration.
-1. Go to the store front and try adding a product to the cart.
+1. Go to the storefront and try adding a product to the cart.

 <ins>Expected Result:</ins>